 Attaining an IT Support role will likely require you to get CompTIA A+ and CompTIA Network+ certifications.
 These are generally considered the baseline qualifications for getting into entry-level IT careers and often go together.
 If you are looking to jump quickly into one of these roles, some training companies offer a combined course, which brings the training for both A+ and Network+ together in a shorter period and at a cheaper cost.

 Having obtained these certifications, you are going to find it much easier to find that first job.
 IT Support job titles vary depending on the size of the company, the hardware they use and industry they are in but generally you should be looking for job titles such as:

 - Entry Level Help Desk Support Specialist

 - It Support Technician

-The job outlook for Computer Support Specialist has an average pay of $52,810 per year and an expected growth rate of 11% Bureau of Labor Statistics
+The job outlook for Computer Support Specialist has an average pay of $52,810 per year and an expected growth rate of 11% according to the Bureau of Labor Statistics

-If your answer is to step into cybersecurity, then you should look at taking CompTIA Security+ as your next move.
+If your interest is to step into cybersecurity, then you should look at taking CompTIA Security+ as your next move.
 This certification will build on your basic IT knowledge and experience and develop your understanding of IT Security.
-Regarding cybersecurity, the Security+ certification will set you up nicely for the EC-Council CEH qualification.
+Security+ will set you up nicely for the in-demand EC-Council CEH qualification.